2018 NCECA ANNUAL

 Before beginning submission, applicants must be prepared to provide the following:

-*Artist statement (limit 1000 characters with spaces – Address the pertinence to the curator’s call and the work/s submitted.
+*Artist statement (limit 1000 characters with spaces – this is a statement about your work in general.
 Do not include artist name in statement as this will be blind juried by artwork.)

 *A two-page resume of ‘highlights’ … max 2mb…to be uploaded as either a pdf or word doc